12 Pieces of Décor to Give Your Home an Eco-Friendly Feel

-This container is a handcrafted product made with coiled paper in Vietnam.
-It’s a fair trade product made from recycled magazines.
+This container is a handcrafted fair-trade product from Vietnam, made with coiled paper from recycled magazines.
 It’ll brighten the décor in your home and perhaps even become a conversation piece with guests.
 Imagine creating your own conversation piece after taking a look at these items that are incredible for repurposing.

 Bamboo is one of the most durable flooring options out there and is one of the most environmentally friendly features for a home.
-Bamboo doesn’t need pesticides to grow and it grows quickly enough that bamboo forests can be replanted in a few years.
-These are the pros and cons of bamboo floors you need to know.
+Bamboo doesn’t need pesticides to grow, and it grows quickly enough that bamboo forests can be replanted in a few years.

 Recycled Glass Lamp

-This lamp from Lamp Works is made completely from recycled glass and features a natural burlap shade to create an eco-friendly décor piece that will fit into nearly every home.
+This lamp from Lamp Works is made from recycled glass.
+It features a natural burlap shade to create an eco-friendly décor piece that will fit into nearly every home.

 Adopt a Few Houseplants

 There’s nothing like a plant to add a peaceful green note to your rooms.
 As a bonus, they help recycle the carbon dioxide in the air and keep your house smelling better.
 If you aren’t really a plant person and aren’t sure where to begin, find a leafy plant that’s easy to take care of, such as a rubber tree, ficus, jade plant or another species that works for you.
 Earth tones will compliment leafy greens well.

 Next time you see old window shutters at the resale shop, pick one up.
 Screw on some small baskets and use it as a seasonal decoration or to store items such as garlic, onions and potatoes in your pantry.